-Intimacy Vs. Isolation: What They Mean For A Person
+Intimacy Vs. Isolation: What They Mean For Personal Growth

-Initiative Vs. Guilt: This is from around age three to five.
+Initiative Vs. Guilt: This stage covers the preschool years, from ages three to five.
 The child may be attending preschool and be playing with other kids.
 Successful play will give them initiative while failing to play, or being criticized, will make them feel guilty.
-Those who are initiated may be more creative, while the guilty may struggle with life.
+Those who are initiative may be more creative, while the guilty may struggle with carrying shame.

-Industry Vs. Inferiority: This is around the age of five until preteen years: In this stage, the child is learning to read, write, do the math, and do other tasks that are valued by society.
-School is no longer about daytime, but instead a place where the child feels challenged.
-If they succeed, they'll feel ambitious.
-If they don't do well, they may feel inferior in front of other children and to themselves.
+Industry Vs. Inferiority: This stage involves children from the age of five to eleven years.
+In this stage, the child is learning to read, write, do the math, and do other tasks societally-related.
+School is now a matter of managing the challenges of friends and school.
+If they succeed, they will feel ambitious.
+If they are unsuccessful, they may feel inferior in front of other children and to themselves.

-Identity Vs. Role Confusion: We'll discuss this later, but this is the stage during the teen years where the teenager is trying to find their identity.
+Identity Vs. Role Confusion: We'll discuss this later, but this is the stage during the teen years where the teenager is discovering their identity.
 They may experiment with different identities, but they should find themselves, or have a good idea, by the end of their teen years.
 Failure to do so will lead to feeling confused about the role they have in life.

 Intimacy vs. Isolation: We will discuss this stage in a bit.